rdfds/variantshift-provenance-lab/docs/CONFIRMATION_EVALUATOR_V2.md

 Status: **implemented after OSF registration but before confirmation outcome access**

-The implementation entered the public history in commit `98d18d1`; the frozen development candidate and audit artifacts entered in commit `d9c732b`.
-This provides a content-addressed public timestamp, not a substitute for the planned immutable external archive.

 This evaluator is a mechanical implementation of the analysis registered under `variantshift-confirmation-freeze-v2`.
 It does not alter the frozen model panel, VespaG baseline, auditor confidence values, task ranks, coverage grid, inclusion rules, or acceptance thresholds.